Christine Nagel: Early life and education

-With the goal of becoming a midwife, Nagel began her studies in medicine, but discovered her true love was chemistry and switched to studying organic chemistry.
-This led to her interest in perfume.
+With the goal of becoming a midwife, Nagel began her studies in medicine, but found her calling was chemistry, which she studied at the University of Geneva.
+This in turn led her to perfume.
 At the time this was an unusual route into the industry—most perfumers were men who grew up in the perfuming business in Grasse—but Nagel notes that since then perfumery schools have begun requiring training in chemistry as a prerequisite and more women have joined the industry.

 Career

 Early career

 Nagel began her career in the research department of Swiss fragrance firm Firmenich, where she became enchanted with the strong emotional reactions a male perfumer colleague's work elicited from the women smelling it.
 The perfumer was Alberto Morillas, one of the giants of the perfume industry.
 Nagel asked to transfer to the perfumery section, but lacking the traditional background was told no and switched to chromatography instead, examining fragrances and their ingredient recipes on a molecular level.
 Subsequently, this has become a mechanized process but Nagel was one of the few in the world trained to recognize ingredients using only her nose.

 Unable to advance any further at Firmenich, Nagel moved to Italy to strike out on her own.
 Within a year she held 60 percent of Italy's perfume contracts, including work for Fendi and Versace.
 She moved to Paris in 1997.

-Nagel's bona fides were established through a versatile array of major hits like her 2003 collaboration with Francis Kurkdjian, Narciso Rodriguez for Her, the 2005 strawberry-and-popcorn confection Miss Dior Chérie, and fruity gourmand Armani Sì (2013); luxury lines like Guerlain's Les Élixirs Charnels; as well as niche perfume creations like 2011's “bizarre yet fascinating” Archive 69 for Etat Libre d'Orange, a camphorous rose and incense scent, and Wood Sage & Sea Salt (2014) for Jo Malone, a skin scent of salt lingering on the body after a day at the beach.
-(Nagel also created 46 other scents for Jo Malone, including the more conventional bestseller English Pear & Freesia in 2010.)
+Nagel established herself with successful creations in a variety of registers.
+These include major hits like her 2003 collaboration with Francis Kurkdjian, Narciso Rodriguez for Her, the 2005 strawberry-and-popcorn confection Miss Dior Chérie, and fruity gourmand Armani Sì (2013); luxury lines like Guerlain's Les Élixirs Charnels; as well as niche perfume creations like 2011's "bizarre yet fascinating" Archive 69 for Etat Libre d'Orange, a camphorous rose and incense scent, and Wood Sage & Sea Salt (2014) for Jo Malone, a skin scent of salt lingering on the body after a day at the beach.
+Nagel also created 46 other scents for Jo Malone, including the more conventional bestseller English Pear & Freesia in 2010.